henokemp/university-work/docs/bibliography.md

 <p id="jang-2016">Jang, Hyewon: Identifying 21st Century STEM Competencies Using Workplace Data.
 In: <em>Journal of Science Journal of Science</em>, Vol. 25, No. 2 (April 2016).
 284—301.</p>

 <p id="jenner-and-de-araujo-2009">Jenner, Walter and Leonardo Moura de Araújo: Hanse 1380 — A learning game for the German Maritime Museum.
-In: <em>Lecture Notes in Computer Science</em> (Conference Paper), (September 2009).
+In: <em>Lecture Notes in Computer Science</em>, Conference Paper, (September 2009).
 1—6.</p>

 <p id="lahnwong-2019">Lahnwong, Chayanit: The Framework Development for Interpretation Of Students Reading Literacy In Teaching And Learning Through Open Approach.
 In: <em>Journal of Physics: Conference Series</em>.
 Series 1340 (2019).
 1—8.</p>